Mikejo5000/vsts-docs-pr/docs/pipelines/get-started/pipelines-get-started.md

 monikerRange: '>= tfs-2015'
 ---

-# Azure DevOps Pipelines New User Orientation
+# Getting started with Azure DevOps Pipelines

 ## What is Azure DevOps Pipelines?